-in many cases there may be insufficient evidence to identify the person concerned with any certainty.
-However, where the registrant can be identified and the activity in question would amount to misconduct if conducted by other means, it should treated in a similar manner to any other allegation;

-- the complaint may relate to comments which are taken out of context and may not be a balanced reflection of the views expressed by the person concerned.
-In context, the comments may be jocular, have been qualified in some way or withdrawn or amount to little more than "letting off steam"; - the nature and extent of the complainant's own participation in the network may also be relevant factor.
+- in many cases it may not be possible to identify the person concerned with any certainty.
+However, where the registrant can be identified and the activity in question, if conducted by other means, would amount to misconduct, the matter should be dealt with in a similar manner to any other allegation; - the complaint may relate to comments which are taken out of context and may not be a balanced reflection of the views expressed by the person concerned.
+In context, the comments may be jocular, have been qualified in some way or withdrawn.